 - Emerging leaders: Leaders under the age of 40 that have demonstrated extraordinary contribution to the indicators field with cutting-edge approaches to translating data into action for the purpose of improving community conditions and well-being.

-- Hall of Heroes: leaders of any age who have developed or used tools or methods that translate data into action to make significant, long-term impact on the indicators field and the improvement of community conditions and well-being.
+- Hall of Heroes: leaders who have developed or used tools or methods that translate data into action to make significant, long-term impact on the indicators field and the improvement of community conditions and well-being.